Missionary Opportunities on GMI Fields

 As Grace Ministries International missionaries Tom and Michelle Sanchez seek to plant the first church affiliated with GMI in Burundi, they need fellow missionaries to come alongside them to teach, disciple, and mentor new believers in their relationship with the Lord and to lead by example through a life of grace.
 They also need missionaries with preaching and/or teaching skills who have a strong working knowledge of dispensational theology, as well as missionaries to help establish new believers in other outreach ministries such as evangelism, church leadership, and prison ministry.
-Method and Omelina Mwendapole, new missionaries with GMI, will be joining Tom and Michelle in Burundi in the middle of 2020 to start the ministries in that country.
+Method and Omelina Mwendapole, new missionaries with GMI, are already in Bujunbura, Burundi, awaiting the arrival of Tom and Michelle.

 The GMI ministry in Nicaragua is focused on the area near the town of Nagarote where GMI missionaries Emiliano and Raquel Seravalli, as well as Lily Ortega, are serving just 45 minutes north of the capital, Managua.
 Matt and April Sykes will be joining the Nicaragua team soon.
-At the GMI Board meeting in June Aaron Cordero from Costa Rica was accepted as a new missionary candidate for Nicaragua so he will be raising his support to get to Nicaragua later this year.
+At the GMI Board meeting in June Aaron Cordero from Costa Rica was accepted as a new missionary candidate for Nicaragua and he is now on the field with the goal of heading to Honduras in the future.
 The team has been developing a piece of property which is now the home of their church, Bible school, and ministry outreach.
 They need others to serve alongside them working with children, youth, and adults in their teaching and discipleship ministry even as they look to eventually expand the work beyond Nagarote into other parts of the country.

 Our missionary team in Panama is focused on the initial steps of planting a first church on this new field.
 Because of this, we are focused on outreach, evangelism, building relationships, and discipleship.
 As relationships grow and the process of discipleship takes root, we want to develop Panamanian leaders to reach as many people as possible in and around the Chiriquí Province and then throughout the country.
 We are looking for even more missionaries to come alongside and complement our GMI missionary team as we strive to plant our first of many churches in Panama.
 We are looking for individuals with a heart for outreach and evangelism, building relationships, and discipling new believers in order to form and develop future leaders.